 Support from like-minded women

 When you have encouragement and support from like-minded women in business, it is incredibly powerful and uplifting.
 And not just a random collection of women in business, but women who over time, really understand and ‘get’ your business – its nuts and bolts, its strengths and weaknesses, your goals, your vision.
 Women who really really want you to succeed.
-Women who support you at the in person meetings and group Q&As, but also women who you know you can call any time you want to get their thoughts and feedback.
+Women who support you at the in person meetings and group calls, but also women who you know you can call at any time to get their thoughts and feedback.

 It’s just like having your own mini board of directors.

 Stop going round in circles

 Stop going round in circles with your business ideas and plans.
 Sometimes when you are so close to the decisions, the ideas, the plans, it’s difficult to see the wood for the trees.
 It’s difficult to get clarity and focus on what you need to do next.
 It’s harder to think strategically.

 Even though I am a coach myself, and even though this is how I help other women, sometimes it’s hard to know what decisions to make; where to focus my energies and attention.
 My mastermind women remind me when I am repeating myself.
 They point out if I am making the same decision (or mistake) I made two months ago.
 They don’t let me go round and round in circles, getting cross, frustrated and feeling overwhelmed.

 There’s no pussyfooting around.
 No rudeness either but we call a spade a spade.
 None of the members is in a conflicting or competing business which of course means we can be open and honest with each other.
 We all bring our own perspective to the discussions.